SNAP: Spay-Neuter Assistance Program

-You must have made an appointment for your pet(s) with one of the participating veterinarians.
+You must have made an appointment for your pet(s) if you use Wilkes Veterinary Hosp. or Riverview Animal Hosp.

 You must bring proof of income in the form of a Medicaid card or a copy of your last tax return with a valid ID (Driver’s License or ID Card).

 We can accept only cash or checks.

 You may purchase two vouchers per person per registration event, toward a limit of six cats and two dogs per year.